Protection Paladin Tanking Guide

 - Good with Jewelcrafting.

 - Stone Form: Nice against bleeds and, as such, is useful for PvP, but only occasionally elsewhere.
-The 10% damage reduction might be useful for those “Uh oh…” moments.
+The 10% damage reduction will be useful for those “Uh oh…” moments.

-- Ranged Expertise – Not really useful for you, since most of you attacks use the Melee expertise mechanics.
+- Ranged Expertise – Not at all useful for you, since most of you attacks use the Melee expertise mechanics.
 But if you’re using Wrath from your Druidic symbiosis sharing…

 - May be the best Pally race for PvP, nothing special for raids.